-With today’s temps hovering around -4 degrees, and a “feels-like” temp of -14 degrees, soup was a natural choice for today’s Post Holiday Detox recipe and our Roasted Fennel Soup is a great way to stay healthy and warm.
+With the recent ultra-cold subzero temps, soup is a natural choice for today’s Post Holiday Detox recipe and our Roasted Fennel Soup is a great way to stay healthy and warm.

 Fennel, or finocchio in Italian, is a winter vegetable rich in potassium and fiber content, and is also a good source for a multitude of vitamins and nutrients.
 It is high in an essential oil called anethole, which provides potent antimicrobial activity to benefit smooth digestion.